 As if in slow motion, she turned to her hostess colleague.
 Maybe it was the odd and unnecessary formality of the exchange, or the way they stood so ridiculously close together with their youthful, made up skin and their straightened hair.
-Maybe it was the constant repetition, or their persistent approach to seating as if it was complex algebra.
-I don’t know what it was that made it all seem so silly, and the distance between us so large, the ridiculousness of the day and the scene so immediately evident.
+Maybe it was the constant repetition, their persistent approach to seating as if it was complex algebra.
+I don’t know what it was that suddenly made it all seem so silly, and the distance between us so large, the ridiculousness of both the day and the scene so immediately evident.
 I don’t know what it was that made me lose it.
 All I know is that what happened next was this: pretty hostess number one turned and looked her colleague in the eye as if delivering a secret message she didn’t want me to hear, as if she was blinking in Morse code.
 “This,” she said, very slowly, “is Beth, for one.
 Beth, for one, is here.”
-I crunched my lips together and looked down. my shoulders shaking in silent and uncontrollable laughter.
+I crunched my lips together and looked down.
+My shoulders shook in silent, uncontrollable laughter.

 I was so glad I’d brought myself to the beach, and I knew what the hostess girls were thinking, because young me thought it, too: Being alone might seem sad to you now, girls.
 I get that.
-There were moments, even today, that I thought it might be sad too.
-But there will come a day, many, many years from now when you may discover the difference between alone and its gatekeeper lonely, and, if you are lucky, the freedom I found on that balcony.
+There were moments, even as recently today, that I thought it might be sad too.
+But there will come a day, many, many years from now when you may discover the difference between alone and its gatekeeper lonely, and, if you are very lucky, the freedom I found on that balcony.
 There’s a day when you realize that the voices of the people we love, which have been and remain the dearest thing to us, can, over many years, make our own voice hard to hear.
 When you discover that the unfamiliar and uncomfortable quiet is a waiting and faithful friend to your soul.
 And when you find that you’re good company, you’re enough reason to go to the beach.
 You’re allowed.
 You’ll see.

 Who in the world would want to make a trip alone to the beach?
 Who would want to sit at a tiny table for one, on a waterfront balcony sipping wine and reflecting on the journey: to the beach, down the boardwalk, from youth to midlife, from noise to stillness?
 Who might rediscover there the quiet and sufficient company of the one person, it turns out, she did, for a while, forget to keep track of?

-You guessed it.
 Beth, for one.